 Reasonable Authority Figure: Wellesley in Victory of Eagles, and to some degree, Napoleon in the short story about Lien's early time in France.

-Reptiles Are Abhorrent: Many people in-story have this attitude towards dragons, considering them at worst monstrous and dangerous brutes and at best little more than animals who just happen to be able to talk.
-The Bunyips in Tongues of Serpents really do seem abhorrent, though.
+Reptiles Are Abhorrent: Many (British, at least) people in-story have this attitude towards dragons, considering them at worst monstrous and dangerous brutes and at best little more than animals who just happen to be able to talk.
+The bunyips in Tongues of Serpents really do seem abhorrent, though.

 Sapient Ship: Ships-of-the-line rather than spaceships in this case, but the principle is the same.
 One of the earliest touching moments is when Laurence compares Temeraire's vocalized fondness for him to what he imagines it would feel like if his old ship had said she liked him for her captain.